iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week3_qgis/W3_qgis3.md

 # 2. In-class Exercise / Case 2: Racial Dot Density Map
 For this exercise, I'm going to outline the basic steps for creating a dot-density map in QGIS.
 They're not that difficult to make!
+We are going to focus less on the inspection of the data here and more on technique.

-Dot density maps generally need:
+Generally, dot density maps generally need:
 - A set of boundaries (ideally with full coverage of the area you're interested in)
 - One or more categories of values associated with those boundaries.
 Some examples could be:
   - Population
   - Race (all categories)
   - Number of voters in a congressional district/county/state that voted for the various parties.
   - Rainfall

 For this exercise, we are using 2020 census race by hispanic ethnicity data at the tract level to create:
 - **a dot density map that shows 1 dot per 100 Asian, Black, White, Native American, Hispanic population, with each group represented by different colors**